J0JIng/GasSentinel/README.md

 \end{cases}
 ```
 where the undefined intervals are transition (i.e. ramp-up/down) periods.
 This heater activity is responsible for the majority of the power consumption (>12mA), where other loads (i.e. microcontroller+RF) are negligible.
 Hence, the battery life is almost directly proportional to the measurement duty cycle.
 For this particular application, a duty cycle of 25% was found to yield a good balance between response time (73.36s) and power consumption (avg.
 2.1mA).<br>
 Note that if USB power is detected at startup, a 100% duty cycle high performance model will be loaded instead.
-The F1 scores of this model are as follows:
 <br>
-img<br>
-Figure 2: Confusion matrix and F1 scores (Normal)<br>
-<br><br>

 ## System Design
 For this particular application, it is vital that warning latencies are kept low.
 This project provides on-device inference, which allows for rapid reaction to events, and low data transmission overhead.<br>